-As a young boy I was the recipient of one of Mooney’s pliers.
+As a young boy, I was the recipient of one of Mooney’s pliers.
 His bushy snow-white curls bounced, as he talked non-stop in his high-pitched gravelly voice.
-He held a four-inch rectangular piece of wood in one hand, and with the other made a series of quick strokes with a short bladed knife.
-In the matter of about five seconds he opened it, revealing handles hinged to jaws just like a real pair of pliers.
+He held a four-inch rectangular piece of wood in one hand, and with the other made a series of quick strokes with a short-bladed knife.
+In a matter of about five seconds, he opened it, revealing handles hinged to jaws just like a real pair of pliers.
 My eyes bulged in wonder as he handed it to me, the youngest in the family of viewers.

 By the time railroads began phasing out steam engines; Mooney had carved 54 exact-scale counterparts of his favorite iron horses, but swore as long as he lived, he’d never carve a diesel locomotive.

 Instead, he began a series of “Great Events in American Railroad History.”
 He created a solid ivory rendition of the driving of the golden spike connecting the transcontinental railroad, the great locomotive chase, and the Lincoln funeral train to name a few.
 He was working on the Lady Baltimore locomotive when he died at eighty-seven, leaving it unfinished.